 Kubernetes is not a traditional, all-inclusive PaaS (Platform as a Service) system.
 We preserve user choice where it is important.

-On the other hand, a number of PaaS systems run on Kubernetes, such as Openshift, Deis, and Gondor.
+On the other hand, a number of PaaS systems run on Kubernetes, such as Openshift, Deis, and Eldarion.
 You could also roll your own custom PaaS, integrate with a CI system of your choice, or get along just fine with just Kubernetes: bring your container images and deploy them on Kubernetes.